Book a Demo

 How companies use financial lead qualification

 Financial lead qualification is not a single feature - it is a system with multiple components that work together.
-Here is how high-ticket sales teams actually implement it.

 In practice: Tim Madden's team routes 700+ directly to closers.
 620-699 to setters.
-Below that to a weekly training event where price is discussed upfront.
+Below that to a weekly training where price is discussed upfront.

 Closers go into every call knowing what the lead can pay and how.
 Available credit covers the full amount?
 Lead with card.
 Available credit is short?
 Introduce financing early, not as a last resort.
-The closer already knows the right path before the call starts.

 In practice: SimpleCheck clients report an average 47% increase in ROAS over time from the buyer data feedback loop alone.